-We continue to conduct analyses to investigate the utilization of our communication channels.
+For the current OG1 LEO satellite system, we continue to conduct analyses to investigate the utilization of our communication channels.
 Various metrics were used in evaluating the different elements of the communication protocol.
 The efficiency of the satellites' random access subscriber receivers is measured as a ratio of successfully received inbound communication packets to the number of assignments made to subscriber communicators.
 From 2006 through 2012, a number of improvements were made to raise and maintain this performance ratio and substantial increase throughput capability.
 Also significant increases to the subscriber reservation capacity were made increasing reservation receiver capacity.
 As we implement power saving techniques described above, the overall network capacity is reduced but the power saving techniques are primarily used in nighttime operations where the messaging demand is lower.
 It should be noted that failed messaging transactions do not result in lost messages, but do require subscriber communicators to re-initiate message transmissions, which could translate into message delays.